|Subject Area||CSU Strong Candidate||State of

-- Extended algebra, applied math, technical math, consumer math, and other skill-building courses may satisfy the four year math recommendation provided algebra 1, geometry, and algebra 2 are complete, but they will be less competitive in a selective admission environment.
+- Extended algebra, applied math, technical math, consumer math, and other skill-building courses may satisfy the four year math recommendation, but they may be less competitive in a selective admission environment.

 - English courses can include literature, writing, speech, grammar, debate and journalism and is determined according to what the student’s high school/district defines as receiving English credit.

-- English as a Second/Foreign Language courses can meet course work requirements provided the applicant has completed two or more years of non-ESL English course work (i.e., ESL for grades 9-10 can count as long as grades 11-12 are “mainstream” non-ESL).
+- English as a Second Language/ELL courses can meet course work requirements provided the applicant has since completed two or more years of non-ESL English course work (i.e., ESL for grades 9-10 can count as long as grades 11-12 are “mainstream” non-ESL).
 In some cases, English proficiency documentation may be required as part of the application for admission.

 - Courses can include natural, physical, and life science classes such as biology, chemistry, physics, physical science, environmental science, and astronomy.